-In ownership types systems, an owner is a permission to reference objects with that owner.
-Classes, such as the canonical list example, can be parameterised with owners to enable them to be given permission to access external objects.
+be given permission to access external objects.
 For example, the list class has an owner parameter for the (external) data objects of the list.
 In Joe3 the owner parameters of a class or owner-polymorphic method also carry information about what effects the current context may cause on the objects having the owner in question.
 For example, if p- (p is read-only) appears in some context c, this means that c may reference objects owned by p, but not modify them directly.
 We refer to the part of an owner that controls its modification rights as the mode.

-In contrast with related effect systems (e.g., [15, 11]), we use effect annotations on methods to show what is not affected by the method-essentially temporarily revoking rights to change.
+In contrast with related effect systems (e.g., [17, 11]), we use effect annotations on methods to show what is not affected by the method-essentially temporarily revoking rights to change.
 For example, getFirst() in the list in Figure 1 does not modify the list object and is thus declared using a revoke clause thus: